Kimberly Lane believes that in the digital age, computer science (CS) should be right up there with reading and writing as a foundational skill.

 And that’s just the starting point for connecting underrepresented students to the excitement and benefits of CS and coding.
 Here’s a list of other ways to spur interest:

-Educators interested in learning how to bring CS to elementary classrooms using resources like Code.org, Scratch and Google CS First can join Lane for the ISTE Expert Webinar “Integrating CS Across the Curriculum,” on Jan.
-24.
+Lane discusses ways to bring CS to elementary classrooms with resources like Code.org, Scratch and Google CS First in her recorded ISTE Expert Webinar “Integrating CS Across the Curriculum,” which covers:

 Julie Phillips Randles is a freelance writer and editor with 30 years of experience writing about education policy, leadership, curriculum and edtech.